r0stiars0/ppmedenhaag-website/content/english/event/idulfitri.md

 <br/>
 <br/>

-* The Ied sholat and khutbah form a set, and will start at 9:00 am, so be on time, but keep the peace
+* The Eid prayer and khutbah form a set, and will start at 9:00 am, so be on time, but keep the peace
 * Bring your own plastic bag for your shoes
 * The entrance for the women is at the back of the mosque
 * All spaces on the ground floor are intended for women
 * The Al-Mu'minoen room is for women with small children
 * The first floor is for men only
-* The courtyard for the masjid is divided into two: left for women and right for men.
+* The courtyard for the mosque is divided into two: left for women and right for men.
 * At the main entrance and at the entrance on the first floor, there are supervisors to coordinate the influx
-* If a second Eid prayer is required, there will be an Imam leading the prayer at the Masjid's outdoor courtyard.
+* If a second Eid prayer is required, there will be an Imam leading the prayer at the mosque's outdoor courtyard.

 Finally: keep to the house rules of the mosque and take each other into account.

-According to a statement from the Masdjid Al Hikmah Foundation.
+According to a statement from the Masjid Al Hikmah Foundation.

 Wassalamu'alaykum wa rahmatullahi wa barakaatuh